metamesh/metamesh.org/content/english/standalone/projects.md

 [**SIGN UP HERE!**](#contact)

 Questions?
 Of course you do!
 We want to hear from you!
-Call Meta Mesh at 412-223-4253.
+Call Meta Mesh at 412-223-4253x104 to speak to a member of our team.

 We need to bridge Pittsburgh’s Digital Divide.
 By creating a community-based, non-profit Wireless Internet Service Provider (WISP), Meta Mesh will provide Internet to the homes of Pittsburghers who need it most.